Chiang Mai: McKean Senior Center

 We consider McKean Senior Center a Chiang Mai Heritage that should be protected.
 We will encourage people to visit McKean, either by bicycle or by vehicle.
 There are some beautiful old and unique buildings such as the Thaw Chapel and the McLanahan Memorial Hall.
 The compound of McKean has not changed that much in the past 100 years.
 It is like a journey back in time.

 The small museum is worthwhile.
 It shows photographs of McKean’s history and of the visit of King Rama VII in 1927.
-The centre is the residence of physically handicapped people who handicraft small souvenirs.
+The center is the residence of physically handicapped people who handicraft small souvenirs.
 A small souvenir shop sells these souvenirs.
 Sunday is not the best day to visit McKean: the museum, workshop and souvenir shop are all closed on a Sunday.